bposzewiecka/PhaseDancerSimulator/README.md

 ## Configuration

-### Step 1: Cloning the Tree-Seg-Dup repository and installing dependencies
+### Step 1: Cloning the PhaseDancerSimulator repository and installing dependencies

-To clone Tree-Seg-Dup repository and installing dependencies, the following lines should be executed:
+To clone PhaseDancerSimulator repository and installing dependencies, the following lines should be executed:

 ```
 git clone https://github.com/bposzewiecka/tree-seg-dup.git